maazinalthaf/bubblebot/README.md

 ## Installation:
 1. Clone this repository.
 2. Rename `example.env` to `.env` and insert your bot token.
-3. Prefix can be changed from `index.js`.
+3. Default prefix is `.` which can be changed using `.setprefix <new prefix>` for example `.setprefix ?`
-4. Open the terminal and cd into the bot directory.
+6. Open the terminal and cd into the bot directory.
-5. Upload emojis from `/assets` in developer portal and change emoji ids in `constants.js`.
+7. Upload emojis from `/assets` in developer portal and change emoji ids in `constants.js`.
-6. Run the following commands in order `npm install` `npm start`
+8. Run the following commands in order `npm install` `npm start`